benjanes/benjanes.github.io/_posts/2016-03-30-es6-generators.markdown

 layout: post
 title: "Generator Functions"
 date: 2016-03-30 12:00:00
-desc: How can we use a generator function?
+desc: The basics on ES6 generators.
 tags: ["JavaScript", "Generator function", "ES6", "ES6 Generator"]
 ---

 Generators in ES6 provide a way to lazily evaluate a function.
 Say we start to execute a generator function and then exit out of it.
-Normally (*i.e.*, in the case of a return statement in a function) this would mean that we are done with this function.
+Normally (*e.g.*, in the case of a `return` statement in a function) this would mean that we are done with this function.
 In the case of a generator, at some later point we can re-enter the generator function where we left off and evaluate the next part.

 This gives us another tool for handling asynchronous code.
 When we combine the powers of generators with those of promises, we end up being able to write code that *looks synchronous* but gets evaluated asynchronously.
 In other words, we can write asynchronous code that looks really nice!
 I will get to that in the next post, but for now let's explore how generator functions work.